 3. Interesting Work

 Every employee works better when he or she performs enjoyable work.
 Wise hiring agents match employees to positions that maximize their training, skills and interests.
-Then, employees arrive at work enthusiastic and eager to do their best work.
+Then, employees arrive at work enthusiastic and eager to do their best, leading to more motivation and productivity in the workplace.

 4. Promotion Opportunities